kellyliang7/unit_3_exam/schema.md

   - "Sally" was tagged by Javed Patrick.
   - "Flapjack" and "Gibbous" were tagged by Jazmyn Gottfried.
   - "Nox" was tagged by Javed Patrick.
-- **Sightings**
+- **Sightings** researcher_id, species_id, habitat_id
   - An Orca Whale was spotted by Jazmyn Gottfried in the Deeps.
+(4, 4, 4)
   - A Tiger Shark was spotted by Mariana Aleta in the Deeps.
+(1, 3, 4)
   - A Moon Jelly was spotted by Carolina Itai in the Tide Pools.
+(3, 5, 3)
   - A Moray Eel was spotted by Ezra Flip in the Coral Reef.
+(5, 2, 2)
   - A Dolphin was spotted by Javed Patrick in the Shallows.
+(2, 1, 1)
   - A Moray Eel was spotted by Ezra Flip in the Shallows.
+(5, 2, 1)